ChunbiaoZhu/MM2017/README.md

 If you have any question,please email us!

-## Posterior work
+## Other works

-If you were interested in this work, you may want to also check our another work, [ICCV2017](https://chunbiaozhu.github.io/ACVR2017/), which offers a novel idea.
+If you were interested in this work, you may want to also check our other works, [ICCV2017](https://chunbiaozhu.github.io/ACVR2017/), [CAIP2017](https://chunbiaozhu.github.io/CAIP2017/).

 ## Acknowledgements